NBISweden/workshop-mlbiostatistics/notes-todo.md

 - future: list all libraries used throughout the course
 - future: double-check the R quiz & potentially add more questions

-### Welcome slides

-- updated

 ### Descriptive stats

-- add summary descriptive in data science project context, can also include EDA and IDA; data cleaning, missing values, outliers etc.
-- add some links to learning more about descriptive statistics and data visulizations
-- update exercises
-- update the slides given the writing
-- future: add more plots examples with summary statistics to the box plot chapter
 - notes: potential group discussion points:
   - a) think of roboust measure of spread: MAD
   - b) mean vs.  median -> transformations